kevinlr5/conjugates/docs/development.md

 ## Eclipse

-1. Install the latest version of eclipse
+1. Install the latest version of Eclipse
 2. Import and use the eclipse style settings in ide-resources/eclipse-java-google-style.xml
 3. Run `./gradlew clean eclipse` and import the projects

+## Visual Studio Code

+1. Install the latest version of Visual Studio Code
+2. Install tslint plugin for Visual Studio Code
+3. Familiarity with Node, Webpack, and NPM is recommended

 ## Docker